martin-marek/picodo-llm-optim/README.md

 # training run (single run with 4 chips)
-- training run that uses all 4 chips on a single node, takes ~1h:30min
+- create a single training run that uses all 4 chips (takes ~1h:40min)
 ```bash
 tmux new-session -d "
     # use all chips (0,1,2,3) on this worker